Planning Services at Development Center

 Ordinance Addresses Expired Building Permits & Planning Applications/Entitlements

 On May 4, 2020, the Palo Alto City Council adopted Ordinance 5496 which temporarily suspends the expiration of Building Applications, Building Permits, Planning Applications, and Planning Entitlements.
-The ordinance automatically extends these applications and permits if their valid and not in ‘expired’ status as of March 16, 2020.
+The ordinance automatically extends these applications and permits if they were valid and not in ‘expired’ status as of March 16, 2020.

-Planning Applications/Entitlements and Building Applications/Permits that were in ‘ACTIVE’ status on March 16, 2020 will be automatically extended six (6) months after the Shelter in Place (SIP) order is lifted.
+Planning Applications/Entitlements and Building Applications/Permits that were in ‘ACTIVE’ status on March 16, 2020 will be automatically extended after the Shelter in Place (SIP) order is lifted.
 No action is required on your part.
 The extensions will be automatically administered by City staff.

 Planning Applications/Entitlements and Building Applications/Permits expired or not valid prior to March 16, 2020 are not eligible for the automatic permit extension.
 Applicants and permit holders must apply for reactivation of their permits and applications.
 Please fill out a request form to reactivate building permits and email completed form to email@example.com.
 Please email firstname.lastname@example.org or call (650) 329-2288 if you have additional questions regarding expired building permits.
 For questions on expired Planning Applications/Entitlements, please contact Planner on Duty at (650)617-3117 or email Planner@CityofPaloAlto.org.